 Before choosing which credit union to take out an auto loan with, take the time to compare the APRs and loan terms.
 Most credit unions require you to meet certain qualifications to apply for a loan, so be sure you qualify before applying.

-Here are eight best credit unions for car loans.
+Here are eight of the best credit unions for car loans.

 Pentagon Federal Credit Union

-Why it stands out: Their unique car-buying tool allows members to search for new or used cars and get a variety of information such as its value compared with the asking price, as well as an alert showing any PenFed discounts available.
-Interest rates on auto loans drop to as low as 3.44% APR on cars purchased through PenFed’s car buying service.
+Why it stands out: Their unique car-buying tool allows members to search for new or used cars and get a variety of information such as their value compared with the asking price, as well as an alert showing any PenFed discounts available.
+Interest rates on auto loans drop to as low as 5.24% APR on cars purchased through PenFed’s car buying service.

 - Loan amounts up to $150,000